-The following is an extract from the guidance document:
+The following is an extract from the guidance document used by the Criminal Team.
+This will be updated / amended to frame the instructions for the Civil Team:

 Teams video conferencing instructions

 - 1. All investigators have access to Microsoft Teams on their MMD.
 The use of Teams to conduct criminal interviews will not preclude the suspect from having a legal representative present, nor if appropriate a translator.
 However, attendees for the interview should be kept to a minimum and the interviewee should be made aware of who is permitted to be present during the interview.
 If there is any deviation from the agreed attendance, this should be addressed at that time, and if the issue cannot be resolved the interview should be terminated, and if possible rescheduled. - 2.
 The success of this approach is dependent on not only the technology available to the interviewer, but also that available to the interviewee.
 Whilst most people have access to a smart mobile phone, laptop or desktop computer, that will not be the case for all.
 The lack of access to a suitable device for the interviewee will not be considered a refusal to attend the interview.
 If that situation arises further consideration will be given, and if necessary the views of the Legal Team and/or Operation Volta will be sought.